-If an object has a skeleton, you can use patches to set how the joints in the skeleton move, animating the object.
+If a 3D object has a skeleton, you can use patches to set how the joints in the skeleton move - animating the object.
 This is called procedural animation.

 You can apply the same technique to other types of object, like the mesh that make up a 3D object, to add animation to your effects.

-Expand your object in the Scene tab, and select the joint you want to animate.
+Expand your object in the Scene panel and select the joint you want to animate.

 In the example below, we’ve added an object called boombox_animated to our scene.
-It’s made up of several mesh, and a skeleton with 3 joints.
-We’ve selected a jointed called base_jnt, to animate the base of the speaker.
+It’s made up of several mesh and a skeleton with 3 joints.
+We’ve selected a joint called base_jnt which will allows us to animate the base of the object.

-In the Inspector panel, create a patch to represent either the position, rotation or scale of the joint.
+In the Inspector, create a patch to represent either the position, rotation or scale of the joint.

-To do create the patch, just click the arrow next to the property.
+To create the patch, just click the arrow next to the property.

 In the example below, we’ve created a patch to represent the scale of the joint.